ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request as its content and forward the content in these requests to a single Oblivious Gateway Resource.
 See {{proxy-state}}
-  for more information about the mapping between Oblivious Relay and oblivious encapsulation resources.
+  for more information about the mapping between Oblivious Relay and Gateway Resources.

 This information allows the client to make a request of an oblivious target resource with that resource having only a limited ability to correlate that